cscottyb/cscottyb/README.md

 ## ⚠️ Indigo Update
-DuckDuckGo has updated their UI and I'm working on updating the theme.
+DuckDuckGo has updated their UI, and I'm working on updating the theme.

 ### Hello World
 I design and obsess over User Experience for the web.